AlexeyLK/GL_Task2/README.md

 3) Open this fokder as project in QtCreator

-4) Press sta in the left bottom corner: startProject.png
+4) Press start in the left bottom corner: startProject.png

 https://github.com/AlexeyLK/GL_Task2/tree/main/Images